The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: The full gluon propagator up to one loop

 \section{The full gluon propagator up to one loop}

 In order to explicitly compare the tadpole term (2.4) with the other tadpole-type terms it is instructive to consider the iteration of the gluon SD eq.~(2.1) up to one loop.
-It is shown in Fig. B.3.
+It is shown in Fig. A.2.
 The last two terms in this figure appear because of the NL nature of the iteration series when the next iterations contribute to the previous ones.
-That is the reason why such multiplied types of the tadpole terms are not present in the skeleton loop decomposition for the full gluon propagator in Fig. 1, but have to be shown up in the iteration terms, seen in Fig. B.3.
-This iteration has been exactly calculated in~\cite{6} by using the DRM, while rightfully now ignoring the tadpole term itself and all the other tadpole-likes ones, in accordance with the relations (4.3)-(4.4).
+That is the reason why such multiplied types of the tadpole terms are not present in the skeleton loop decomposition for the full gluon propagator in Fig. 1, but have to be shown up in the iteration terms, seen in Fig. A.2.
+This iteration has been exactly calculated in~\cite{6} by using the DRM, while rightfully now ignoring the tadpole term itself and all the other tadpole-likes ones, in accordance with the remarks at the end of section 7.
 It is worth emphasizing that in~\cite{6} this iteration has not been called the PT expansion up to $O(g^2)$, though looks like it, but expansion up to $O(\hbar)$.
 It is well-known that in QCD the expansion in powers of the coupling constant does not make any sense because it is strong.
-The PT expansion in QCD makes sense only in the AF~\cite{36,37} regime when it becomes weak.
+The PT expansion in QCD makes sense only in the AF~\cite{11,12} regime when it becomes weak.
 In order to perform analytical derivations below, we will take the interaction vertices as the point-like ones.
 The external gluon propagators will be taken as the free ones.
 All the skeleton loop propagators will remain as the full ones.
-Then the corresponding iteration will look like Fig. B.3, and hence can be called as quasi-one loop expansion, discussed in some details in Section 7.
+Then the corresponding iteration will look like Fig. A.2, and hence can be called as quasi-one loop expansion.

-The tadpole term up to one skeleton loop, shown first in the third line of Fig. B.3, analytically can be written down as follows:
+The tadpole term up to one skeleton loop, shown first in the third line of Fig. A.2, analytically can be written down as follows: